setms/book/docs/architecture/analysis.md

 For example, if maintainers of an open source library abandon it, you'll no longer receive security fixes.
 Or if your company decides to standardize on AWS, your service running on GCP needs migrating.

-Combining the above two relationships, it becomes clear that there is value in keeping options open.
+Combining the above two relationships, it becomes clear that there is value in keeping options open @@MaassenMatts2007.
 For instance, tools like Bazel and Gradle can each compile several languages.
 Or organizing code in a Hexagonal Architecture @@Cockburn2025 makes it easier to switch from Kafka to GCP Pub/Sub or AWS SNS & SQS.